RedPillAnalytics/gradle-confluent/README.md

      --rest-url     The REST API URL for the KSQL Server.
 Default: value of 'confluent.pipelineEndpoint' or 'http://localhost:8088'.

-     --basic-auth-username     The Username for Basic Authentication with the REST API URL for the KSQL Server.
+     --basic--username     The Username for Basic Authentication with the REST API URL for the KSQL Server.
 Default: value of 'confluent.pipelineUsername' or ''.

-     --basic-auth-password     The Password for Basic Authentication with the REST API URL for the KSQL Server.
+     --basic-password     The Password for Basic Authentication with the REST API URL for the KSQL Server.
 Default: value of 'confluent.pipelinePassword' or ''.

 Description
      Execute all KSQL pipelines from the provided source directory, in hierarchical order, proceeded by applicable DROP and TERMINATE commands.